 At a small liberal arts university, I use feminist pedagogy to place my students at the center of their learning experience.
 I teach a broad range of subjects spanning the course of American history, with a specific emphasis on race, gender, and sexuality in the nineteenth and twentieth centuries.
 Below is a sampling of courses I have taught over the last decade.

-● WGS 219: Introduction to Women and Gender Studies
+● GWSS 219: Introduction to Gender, Women, and Sexuality Studies

 This course examines conflicting definitions of gender in the contemporary U.S., analyzing general patterns.
 Differences in the definitions of womanhood and manhood are discussed along with the variety of women’s experiences and perspectives.

 Students in this introductory course examine the political, cultural, and social construction of sexuality from the colonial period through 20th century America.
 Students consider how evolving understandings of sexuality have intersected with race, class, and gender.
 Topics include the evolution of heterosexual and LGBTQ+ identities, courtship and dating, reproduction, and medicine.

 This writing-intensive course surveys the history of American women from European contact to the present, paying special attention to the diversity of women’s experiences as they have been shaped by race, class, gender, and sexual identity.
 Through topics such as women’s relationship to the law, social policy, work, the family, sexuality, activism, and evolving conceptions of womanhood, students explore how American women have both influenced and been influenced by the political, economic, social, and cultural development of American civilization.